 Monitoring D.C.
-Office of Open Government as new director and Ethics oversight board take charge
+Office of Open Government as new director and Board of Ethics take charge

 The law was changed in 2018 to place the formerly independent Office of Open Government and its director under the Board of Ethics and Government Accountability.
-These changes threaten the ability of the office to enforce the Open Meetings Act and review agencies’ FOIA implementation, and generally provide leadership within the executive branch on open government topics.
+The Coalition feared these changes threatened the ability of the office to effectively enforce the Open Meetings Act and review agencies’ FOIA implementation, and generally provide leadership within the executive branch on open government topics.
 The Coalition opposed the changes and will monitor their effect in 2019.

 - The Coalition has kept in communication with the Office so that problems could surface, invited the director to Coalition board meetings and the Sunshine Week “Summit,” and monitored any agency use of the new statutory provision allowing for appeals of Office opinions.
 To our FOIA request, the office reported there were no appeals in Fiscal Year 2019.